 COVID-19 FAQs Selling - Selling Loans In Forbearance

-Yes, certain loans that go into forbearance after loan closing and before sale to us are eligible for sale beginning May 1, 2020.
-Refer to Lender Letter LL-2020-06, Selling Loans in Forbearance Due to COVID-19 for eligibility and delivery requirements.
+Yes, certain loans that go into forbearance after loan closing and before sale to us became eligible for sale beginning May 1, 2020.
+All loans must have note dates on or before Dec.
+31, 2020.
+Refer to LL-2020-06, Selling Loans in Forbearance Due to COVID-19 for eligible delivery dates, and all eligibility and delivery requirements.
+Note: These dates and the policies in this Lender Letter will not be extended further.

 - What are the scenarios under which a lender should self-report a loan in forbearance?